 A range of different sized balls.
 E.g. tennis ball, foam ball, or football

-Pupil corner - Have a go at:
+Challenge yourself have a go at:

 - Adapting the activity and roles so everyone in your group is included. - Creating new rules to challenge players with different abilities.